zeemohamed7/github-collaboration-guide/README.md

 // incoming changes
 >>>>>>> main
 ```
-Manually edit the file to keep or combine code
-Then delete the conflict markers.
+5. Manually edit the file to keep or combine code then delete the conflict markers.

-Stage and commit the resolved file
+6. Stage and commit the resolved file
 ```bash
 git add .
 git commit -m "Fix: resolved merge conflict"
 ```
-Push your branch to GitHub
+7. Push your branch to GitHub
 ```bash
 git push origin your-feature-branch
 ```
-You can now finish your pull request as normal!
+8. You can now finish your pull request as normal!
  </details>

 5. Push Your Branch to GitHub